adir-ch/chat-agent/README.md

 ### Running Built Services

-After building, use the `run_services.sh` script to start all services:
+After building, use the `run_services.sh` script to start the backend services:

 ```bash
 cd <deployment-location>/backend